JangoCG/kickerranking/README.md

 # Kicker Ranking

-This is rating based leaderboard which I developed for our daily office table soccer games.
+This is a rating based leaderboard which I developed for our daily office table soccer games.